Web Accessibility 101: A Newbie's Guide To Digital Inclusivity

 But wait, there's more...

-Though web accessibility was intended for the list above, the REALLY big thing to understand and consider is that there is the spectrum of users that an accessible and inclusive approach can help benefit.
+Though web accessibility was intended for the list above, the REALLY big thing to understand and consider is that there is a wide spectrum of users that an accessible and inclusive approach can help benefit.
 For example:

 - building an accessible website for blind people will also help people who are trying to view your site outside when there may be a glare on their screen.